 Downloading and running Poste.io

 There are two versions of product, PRO and FREE image.

 poste.io/mailserver # (from https://poste.io docker server)

 analogic/poste.io # (from https://hub.docker.com)

-Both versions share same data directory structure - the only one difference when running PRO version is that you will login to our private docker repository.
+Both versions share the same data directory structure - the only difference when using the PRO version is that you log in to our private Docker repository.

 $ docker login -u "username" -p "password" https://poste.io $ docker run \ --net=host \ -e TZ=Europe/Prague \ -v /your-data-dir/data:/data \ --name "mailserver" \ -h "mail.example.com" \ -t poste.io/mailserver